 Your top priority is to secure the immediate area and ensure everyone’s safety.
 If you are in danger, move to a safer location if possible.
 This might mean evacuating a building during a fire or moving away from an unstable structure.
 If someone is injured, provide first aid only if you are trained to do so, without putting yourself at risk.
 Stay aware of your surroundings and listen for updates.
 Community safety platforms like PubSafe allow organizations to send critical alerts to their teams, ensuring you get crucial information even if your phone is in sleep mode.
 This real-time emergency coordination keeps everyone informed and safer.

-Stay on the Line with the Dispatcher
+Don’t Hang Up: Stay on the Line

 Unless the dispatcher tells you it’s okay to hang up, stay on the line.
 The situation can change quickly, and they may need more information from you.
 The dispatcher is your direct link to emergency services and can provide life-saving instructions, like how to perform CPR or control bleeding, until help arrives.
 Answer their questions as clearly and calmly as you can.
 They are trained to gather specific details that will help police, firefighters, or paramedics prepare.
 Following their instructions is one of the most important things you can do to manage the emergency effectively.

-Prepare for First Responders
+Get Ready for First Responders to Arrive

 You can help first responders reach you faster by making your location as accessible as possible.
 If you’re in a building, unlock the door, turn on the porch light, and clear a path to the person or area that needs attention.
 If you’re outside, make yourself visible.
 When you report an incident through an app like PubSafe, you provide real-time data that is invaluable for law enforcement and rescue teams.
 This information gives them a head start, allowing them to understand the situation before they even arrive on the scene.
 Your clear report helps them deploy the right resources and personnel.